tokland/shoogle/README.md

 Feedback
 ========

-* Issues: Please open only issues regarding bugs of this script.
-If you have any problem with the keys, parameters, responses, etc, use the [Google Forums](https://developers.google.com/) or [StackOverflow](http://stackoverflow.com/questions/tagged/google-api).
+* Issues: Please open only issues for bugs of the package.
+If you have problems regarding how to use the API itself (how to send the auth keys, create the secret files, build the parameters, manage quotas, etc), use the [Google Forums](https://developers.google.com/) or [StackOverflow](http://stackoverflow.com/questions/tagged/google-api) instead.

 * [Donations](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=pyarnau%40gmail%2ecom&lc=US&item_name=youtube%2dupload&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest).